bhavinmultiqos/Voting_system_using_truffle/README.md

 For more information on the **MIT License** and its permissions, please visit the official [MIT License page](https://opensource.org/license/mit).

-# Get in Touch
+# Get in Touch with MultiQoS
-For more information on the **Blockchain Smart Ballot system** and other blockchain-based solutions, visit [MultiQoS](https://multiqos.com/).
-MultiQoS specializes in custom blockchain development, offering **secure, scalable, and decentralized applications** tailored to your needs.
+For more details about the **Blockchain Smart Ballot system** and other blockchain-based solutions, visit [MultiQoS](https://multiqos.com/).
+MultiQoS specializes in custom **blockchain development**, providing **secure, scalable, and decentralized applications** tailored to your specific needs.

+### Contact MultiQoS:
+#### Email: [biz@multiqos.com](https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=biz@multiqos.com") – Reach out to our expert blockchain development team for inquiries or assistance.
+#### LinkedIn: MultiQoS on LinkedIn – Connect with us on LinkedIn to get the latest updates on blockchain technology and decentralized applications.
+#### Twitter: @MultiQoS – Follow us on Twitter for industry insights, updates, and trends in blockchain development.
+#### Behance: MultiQoS on Behance – Discover our creative portfolio, including blockchain design projects and user interface designs.
+#### Dribbble: MultiQoS on Dribbble – Explore our design projects, with a focus on blockchain solutions and custom user interfaces.

 > ## ***"Revolutionizing Voting with Blockchain: Secure, Fair, and Real-Time"***